awsdocs/aws-php-developers-guide/doc_source/getting-started_requirements.rst

 ==================================================

 .. meta::
-   :description:  Set up your environment to use the |sdk-php|.
+   :description:  Set up your environment to use the AWS SDK for PHP.
-   :keywords: |sdk-php|, php for aws
+   :keywords: AWS SDK for PHP, php for aws

 For best results with |sdk-php|, ensure your environment supports the following requirements and recommendations.